ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 ### Abstract Syntax

-The abstract syntax of Anaconda is an OCaml datatype, and corresponds nearly one-to-one with the concrete syntax.
+The abstract syntax of Boa is a Rust enum, and corresponds nearly one-to-one with the concrete syntax.

 ```